Christopher Luxon: Health sector

-Researchers from the University of Otago warned that thousands of New Zealanders will continue to die needlessly, and that the repeal "flies in the face of robust research evidence."
+Under the coalition agreement with ACT and NZ First, Luxon controversially agreed to repeal New Zealand's smoke-free legislation that would have made it illegal for anyone born in 2008 or later to legally purchase tobacco.
+Researchers from the University of Otago warned that thousands of New Zealanders will die needlessly, and that the repeal "flies in the face of robust research evidence."
 Chris Hipkins suggested the government is "firmly in the pocket of the tobacco industry."